nbsp/ilo/README.md

 # ilo
-pull request bot for nanpa, the language-agnostic release manager
+issue bot for [nanpa](https://github.com/nbsp/nanpa), the language-agnostic release manager

 built with [Probot](https://probot.github.io). refer to their website for information on running this yourself.

-deployed on vercel.

 ## installation